 There are several good reasons to monitor HBA events.
 Minimizing these events can improve both your fleet safety and profitability.

 Wastes fuel — Experts advise that frequent hard acceleration and braking is costing your fleet an extra three miles per gallon.
 They recommend driving at a steady speed, even pretending that you don't have a brake at all (for the purpose of driving smoothly obviously!).
 Rather than relying on last-minute braking to prevent a collision, your drivers should be focusing on the road ahead and anticipating changes in terrain or actions by other drivers.
 Using cruise control is great method to help keep vehicle speed constant, thus reducing fuel waste.

 Bad for the planet — Harsh driving has been proven to emit more harmful gases into the atmosphere.
 By encouraging your drivers to ease off the pedal you can help the planet breathe easier.

-Accident risk increases — Drivers that ignore safe following distances increase the risk of nose-to-tail crashes, a common type of accident among city drivers.
-Hard braking could also result in a truck jackknifing resulting in even more damage.
+Accident risk increases — Drivers that ignore safe following distances increase the risk of rear-end collisions, a common type of accident among city drivers.
+Hard braking could also result in a truck jackknifing, resulting in even more damage.
 When drivers plan ahead, monitor the weather, and anticipate changing conditions, sudden braking and serious accidents can be avoided.

-Brake damage — Excessive harsh braking can cause vehicle brakes to overheat, reducing their useful lifespan, damaging the metal components or glazing brake pads making them less effective.
+Brake damage — Excessive hard braking can cause vehicle brakes to overheat, reducing their useful lifespan, damaging the metal components or glazing brake pads and making them less effective.
 It can also trigger a vehicle's ABS unnecessarily, putting extra stress on the car's systems.